 When planning, documentation is essential and all the elements of the Early Years Learning Framework’s ongoing planning cycle need to be considered.

 In this blog we unpack the planning cycle’s five separate sections: observe, assess, plan, implement and evaluate.
 Under each section we will share insights on how rich pedagogical documentation can serve as evidence of planning and support educators to provide high quality learning outcomes, efficiently and effectively.
-To take a deeper dive into how documentation is an essential element for completing the EYLF planning cycle register for our upcoming Rich pedagogical documentation webinar series.
+To take a deeper dive into how documentation is an essential element for completing the EYLF planning cycle watch this on-demand Rich pedagogical documentation webinar series.

 What is a planning cycle?